Trade Winds Mission and Business Forum: The Americas

 Eric Olson

-Regional Senior Commercial Officer - Southern Cone @ U.S. Embassy - Argentina
+Regional Senior Commercial Officer for Southern Cone, U.S. Embassy - Argentina

 Eric Olson is the Commercial Counselor based at the U.S. Embassy in Buenos Aires with responsibility for coordinating the activities of the U.S. Department of Commerce in the Southern Cone countries of Argentina, Chile, Uruguay, and Paraguay.
 Eric’s previous assignments include: Commercial Attaché in Seoul, Korea, where he was a member of the U.S. team that negotiated the KORUS Free Trade Agreement; Senior Commercial Officer in Quito, Ecuador and Caracas, Venezuela; Principal Commercial Officer at the U.S. Consulate General in Recife, Brazil; Commercial Officer at the U.S. Export Assistance Center in West Los Angeles; and Principal Commercial Officer at the U.S. Consulate General in Monterrey, Mexico.
 Prior to his career in the Foreign Service, Eric worked in Washington, DC, in the U.S. Department of Commerce, Office of the Western Hemisphere as the Deputy Regional Director.
 Before coming to Commerce, he worked in the U.S. Congress as a legislative assistant to Congressman Dan Schaefer of Colorado.